Othryades/Tarot-Game/README.md

 ## Thanks

 Tarot of Marseille cards game was possible thanks to other people's hard work.
-Thank you so much to the people who have built and share wonderful open source technology on which this project relies. and special thanks to http://www.cbdtarot.com/ for the images of the deck.
+Thank you so much to the people who have built and share wonderful open source technology on which this project relies; and a special thanks to http://www.cbdtarot.com/ for the images of the deck.

 ## Donations